KNOWING WHAT TO EXPECT

 What is your general relationship with your parents?

-If you’ve gotten along well and have always known their love–and shared your love for them in return–chances are they’ll be able to deal with the issue in a positive way.
+If you’ve gotten along well and have always known their love–and shared your love for them in return–chances are they’ll be able to deal with the news in a positive way.

 What is their moral societal view?

-If they tend to see social issues in clear terms of good/bad or holy/sinful, you may anticipate that they will have serious problems dealing with your sexuality.
+If they tend to see social issues in clear terms of good/bad or holy/sinful, you may anticipate that they will have serious problems dealing with your sexuality or gender.
 If, however, they’ve evidenced a degree of flexibility when dealing with other changing societal matters, you may be able to anticipate a willingness to work this through with you.

 Is this your decision?